bsdimp/venix/doc/ABI.md

 ### $F1 -- System Calls

 System Call number is in the `bx` register.
-The system calls appear to be the same as in pdp-11 v7 unix, but that's not been completely confirmed.
+The system calls are about the same as in pdp-11 v7 unix, but there's some differences.
 The register assignment seems to vary based on syscall for reasons unknown as yet.
+Not all the corresponding .o's have been disassembled / reconstructed yet.

 Venix Call number | function
 ----------------- | --------